WikenwIken/TurdHerder/Readme.md

     - Execute the macro ```SERVO_OUT```.
 This should rotate the shaft *counter-clockwise*
     - If the shaft does not rotate, check your wiring / pin definitions.
     - If the shaft rotates in the wrong direction some modification of the code is likely in order to make it work with your motor.
+8) _Make absolutely sure, before proceeding, that your printer homes as expected without the Turd Herder in place._  Run the 'servo_out' macro.
+Z should increase and the servo should move after.
+Homing the printer should home X and Y first, retract the servo and then move to the "safe" spot and then home Z.
-8) Execute the macro ```SERVO_OUT``` and press the __cog__ onto the shaft as seen in Figure 3.
+9) Execute the macro ```SERVO_OUT``` and press the __cog__ onto the shaft as seen in Figure 3.
 Add the M3 Washer and M2.5 mounting screw if the __cog__ isn't as rigid as you would prefer.
 It should be a pretty tight fit.
 Once installed, execute the macros ```SERVO_IN``` and ```SERVO_OUT``` to confirm the cog has full range of travel.
 *Note: The motor should complete its move without physically butting up against the frame.
 If the motor doesn't stop freely then some physical / code adjustments should be made.*

 Fig. 3

 ![COG_O](https://github.com/WikenwIken/TurdHerder/blob/main/Images/COG_O.png)

-9) Ensure that the cog is in the position indicated in Figure 3 by running the ```SERVO_OUT``` macro and unplug the servo from the main board before moving on.
+10) Ensure that the cog is in the position indicated in Figure 3 by running the ```SERVO_OUT``` macro and unplug the servo from the main board before moving on.
-10) Feed the limit switch up through the rectangular hole in the __servo_mount__ and secure it in place with M2x8 screws.  __Mind the orientation in Figure 4.__
+11) Feed the limit switch up through the rectangular hole in the __servo_mount__ and secure it in place with M2x8 screws.  __Mind the orientation in Figure 4.__

 Fig. 4

 ![SW](https://github.com/WikenwIken/TurdHerder/blob/main/Images/SW_O.png)

-11) Insert 1 M3 Hex Nut into the cutout in the __slide_mount__.
+12) Insert 1 M3 Hex Nut into the cutout in the __slide_mount__.
 If the fit is too tight to press in with your fingers it may be useful to "pull" it into place with an M3 screw from the bottom of the part.
 If the fit is too loose use a dab of super glue or insert an M3x4 or M3x5 screw from below that won't protrude above the nut to hold it in place.
-12) Insert 2 6 x 3 mm magnets into the holes in __sled__.
+13) Insert 2 6 x 3 mm magnets into the holes in __sled__.
 A dab of super glue may be required to old them in place.
 Polarity is not important.
 Be careful not to split the layers.
-13) Glue the Aluminum Plate onto the tray of the __sled__.
+14) Glue the Aluminum Plate onto the tray of the __sled__.
 It should not protrude above the edges of the tray.
-14) Click the __sled__ in place on the __slide_mount__ (Figure 5)
+15) Click the __sled__ in place on the __slide_mount__ (Figure 5)

 Fig. 5

 ![SL](https://github.com/WikenwIken/TurdHerder/blob/main/Images/SL.png)

-15) Attach the __chimney_slot__ to the __chimney__ by inserting an M3x6 SHCS into the hole on the left-rear of the parts.
+16) Attach the __chimney_slot__ to the __chimney__ by inserting an M3x6 SHCS into the hole on the left-rear of the parts.
 (Figure 6)
-16) Insert 1 M3 Hex Nut into the cutout in the __chimney__ and secure it with an M3x6 BHCS through the holes in the middle.
+17) Insert 1 M3 Hex Nut into the cutout in the __chimney__ and secure it with an M3x6 BHCS through the holes in the middle.
 (Figure 7)

 Fig. 6